archfrog/KioskForge/README.md

 * Ethernet and/or WIFI networking.

 ## Development
-To develop on KioskForge, install Python v3.11+ and set up these environment variables:
+To develop on KioskForge, install Python v3.11+ and MyPy, and then set up these environment variables:

 1. `PYTHONDONTWRITEBYTECODE` should be set to `1` to disable the generation of needless Python byte-code files everywhere.
 2. `RAMDISK` should be set to point to a temporary folder, preferably on a ram disk.
 This is used for caching MyPy data, etc.